-- Except where the Council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council on the ground of urgency vary the order of business in according to the council of the coun the order of business at every ordinary meeting of the Council shall be: - - To choose a person to preside if the Mayor and Deputy Mayor (a) be absent - To deal with any business required by statute or subordinate (b) legislation to be done before any other business. - To approve as a correct record and sign the minutes of the last (c) extraordinary meeting will be submitted for confirmation for the next ordinary meeting of the Council. - To receive any declarations of interest from members (d) - To deal with business expressly required by statute to be done. (e) - To receive such communications as the Mayor, Leader or (f) Chief Executive may desire to lay before the Council. - To answer questions asked pursuant to Procedure Rule 14. (g) - (h) To receive petitions in accordance with the Council's Petition Scheme, under Procedure Rule 15.
+- (1) Except where the Council on the ground of urgency vary the order of business in account the order of business at every ordinary meeting of the Council shall be: - (a) To choose a person to preside if the Mayor and Deputy Mayor be absent. - (b) To deal with any business required by statute or subordinate legislation to be done before any other business. - (c) To approve as a correct record and sign the minutes of the last meeting extraordinary meeting will be submitted for confirmation for the next ordinary meeting of the Council. - (d) To receive any declarations of interest from members - (e) To deal with business expressly required by statute to be done. - (f) To receive such communications as the Mayor, Leader or Chief Executive may desire to lay before the Council. - (g) To answer questions asked pursuant to Procedure Rule 14. - (h) To receive petitions in accordance with the Council's Petition Scheme, under Procedure Rule 15.